ibm-messaging/mq-mqi-nodejs/README.md

 operation, with function return values and exceptions being available if you want to treat them more synchronously rather than pseudo-async.

-For the asynchronous functions, a callback function is now mandatory.
+For the asynchronous functions, a callback function is mandatory.

 Note that MQ also has a concept of Asynchronous Put (an MQPMO option) usable from client applications.
 That can be used in conjunction with a later call to the `Stat`